 Map of Confirmed Cases in U.S. by State and Territory

 Tests Performed v.
 Confirmed Cases in U.S. by State

 click image to enlarge

 COVID-19 Country Death Count Trajectory

 The data on this page has been collected from the following sources.

 New York Times, Johns Hopkins’ CSSE, Financial Times, World Health Organization, USA Today, Statista, Politico, Bloomberg

 HSP’s extensive network of partners around the world are working tirelessly to strengthen capacity to prevent, detect, and respond to the COVID-19 pandemic.
 Since the onset of the outbreak, our partners have been champions of health security, working to raise awareness, train health and laboratory professionals to enhance preparedness, and support the response to COVID-19 infections in their countries.

 Samreen Sarwar, HSP Technical Advisor in Pakistan, on when and how to use face masks.
+Part 1.
 Instruction in Urdu.